Highlights from Why Buddhism is True by Robert Wright

 • Sometimes understanding the ultimate source of your suffering doesn’t, by itself, help very much.

-• Natural selection doesn’t “want” us to be happy, after all; it just “wants” us to be productive, in its narrow sense of productive.
+• Natural selection doesn’t “want” us to be happy, after all; it just “wants” us to be productive, in its narrow sense of productivity.
 And the way to make us productive is to make the anticipation of pleasure very strong but the pleasure itself not very long-lasting.

 • One thing I occasionally do when I’m feeling very sad…is sit down, close my eyes, and study the sadness: accept its presence and just observe how it actually makes me feel.